osilander/bacterial-genomics-intro/ngs-variantcalling/index.rst

 .. code:: bash

-   bcftools stats -F assembly/spades_final/scaffolds.fasta -s - variants/evolved-6.mpileup.vcf.gz > variants/evolved-6.mpileup.vcf.gz.stats
+   bcftools stats -F results/assembly.fasta -s - my_variant_calls_freebayes.vcf > my_variant_calls_freebayes.vcf.stats

 - ``-s -``: list of samples for sample stats, "-" to include all samples
 - ``-F FILE``: faidx indexed reference sequence file to determine INDEL context

-Now we take the stats and make some plots (e.g. :numref:`fig-vcfstats`) which are particular of interest if having multiple samples, as one can easily compare them.
-However, we are only working with one here:
+Now we can take the stats and make some plots (e.g. :numref:`fig-vcfstats`) which are particular of interest if having multiple samples, as one can easily compare them.
+However, most of you are only working with one here:

 .. code:: bash

-   mkdir variants/plots
-   plot-vcfstats -p variants/plots/ variants/evolved-6.mpileup.vcf.gz.stats
+   plot-vcfstats -p freebayes my_variant_calls_freebayes.vcf.stats

 - ``-p``: The output files prefix, add a slash at the end to create a new directory.